What Is Molluscum? Signs and Symptoms

 - Curettage: The bumps will be scraped away using a special tool.

-- Cantharidin: This medication causes blisters, which lift off the bumps.
+- Cantharidin: This is an effective topical treatment that causes blisters, which lift off the bumps.

 Because these techniques involve treating each individual bump, a procedure may require more than one session.
-Those with many large bumps may need additional treatment until the bumps disappear.
+Cimetidine is a reasonable oral option for widespread lesions.
+Intralesional immunotherapy may also be used for recalcitrant cutaneous molluscum contagiosum cases.
+Those with many large bumps may need additional treatment until the bumps disappear, but more aggressive treatment can increase the risk of scarring, so the approach should be individualized.

 Ideal Candidates for Molluscum Treatment

-Individuals who have the symptoms of molluscum contagiosum or have lesions that are large, have an existing skin disease, have a weakened immune system, or have serious concerns about spreading the virus can benefit from treatment.
-In order to determine the best course of action, Dr. Erwin will need to assess your skin during an in-office appointment.
+Individuals who have the symptoms of molluscum contagiosum or have lesions that are large, cause discomfort, affect sensitive areas such as the eyelids, involve an existing skin disease, occur with a weakened immune system, or raise concerns about complications from spreading or irritation can benefit from treatment.
+In order to determine the best course of action, a board-certified dermatologist at Dr. Erwin can diagnose molluscum, review treatment options, and remove lesions when appropriate.

 Contact Us Today